8VIM/8VIM/README.md

 The layout is optimised for fast writing, by allowing for the most common letter sequences to be produced with swift, fluid gestures.
 Once familiar with the layout, you can reach speeds of over 40 words per minute!

 ###### Typos, goodbye
-The simplicity of the gestures used to enter words allow for true blind typing and virtually eliminate typos, regardless of whether you have small or big fingers.
+The simplicity of the gestures used to enter words, allow for true blind typing and virtually eliminate typos.
+Regardless of whether you have small or big fingers.
 Word suggestions become an optimisation, not a dependency.

 ## Extended Idea